yogeshnile/Sentiment-Analysis-of-Restaurant-Reviews/README.md

 # Sentiment-Analysis-of-Restaurant-Reviews
-In this repo i have created a Sentiment Analysis of Restaurant Reviews project in machine learning using NLP.
+In this repo i have created a Sentiment Analysis of Restaurant Reviews project in machine learning using NLP, and i am using [nltk](https://pypi.org/project/nltk/) Library for NLP.